David McCray

 His number 4 was retired by Riesen Ludwigsburg.

+Early life

+David McCray's father is from the United States, his mother from Germany.

 Professional career

 In June 2014, he signed a 1-year deal with an option for another year with Artland Dragons.
 He previously played for Telekom Baskets Bonn.

 On 19 July 2019, McCray announced his retirement.
 Riesen Ludwigsburg retired his jersey number 4, its first retired number in club history.

 Coaching career

 Following his retirement, he assumed the function of assistant coach with Riesen Ludwigsburg.

+On May 30, 2024, he signed with Crailsheim Merlins of the German ProA for his first head coaching experience.